chadgsmith/Python-Learning/README.md

 #Stage 002

-This stage is to help people clone the reposistory to remote desktop
+This stage is to help people clone the reposistory to remote desktop and upload changes or new files

 1) git clone https://github.com/chadgsmith/Python-Learning